scp-079/screen/pages/projects.md

 ## Projects

-Currently, all open source subprojects are hosted on GitLab, mirrored on [GitHub](https://github.com/scp-079).
-Most of the projects will remain closed until we officially open the public service.
+Currently, all subprojects are hosted on GitLab, mirrored and open source on [GitHub](https://github.com/scp-079).

 In alphabetical order: